proog/linkding-media-archiver/README.md

 LDMA_BASEURL="http://localhost:9090" LDMA_TOKEN="abcd1234" ./linkding-media-archiver [-n] [-s]
 ```

+> [!NOTE]
+> The Docker image of Linkding Media Archiver uses the latest version of yt-dlp from the [Alpine community repository](https://pkgs.alpinelinux.org/package/edge/community/x86_64/yt-dlp) at build time.
+To keep up with new versions of yt-dlp, the `latest` tag (and its corresponding version tag) is updated nightly if a new yt-dlp version is available.
+To update, pull the image from Docker Hub.

 ### Flags

 - `-n` Dry run: download media but do not actually upload it to Linkding